huggingface/blog/chatbot-amd-gpu.md

 <https://github.com/oobabooga/GPTQ-for-LLaMa/blob/57a26292ed583528d9941e79915824c5af012279/quant_cuda_kernel.cu#L891>

 targets at A100 GPU and not compatible with ROCM5.4.3 HIPIFY toolkits.
-It nees to be modified as follows.
+It needs to be modified as follows.
 The same for VecQuant2MatMulKernelFaster, VecQuant3MatMulKernelFaster, VecQuant4MatMulKernelFaster kernels.